-These healthy chicken nuggets with Parmesan are easy to make (baked, not fried!) and kids and adults will adore them.
+Healthy chicken nuggets with Parmesan are baked, not fried, and kids of every age (and grown-ups) love them.
 Say goodbye to the drive-thru!

 Ha, kidding.
 Well, I mean, if you wanted to say that, I wouldn’t stop you or anything.